How negatively ionised air helps with allergies and breathing problems.

 Helps clear the lungs – As a natural process, to prevent them clogging with debris, the lungs produce a sticky protective mucus which traps any breathed-in particles and irritants.
 Cilia, which are tiny hair-like structures on the lung’s lining, propel mucus up and out of the lung using a synchronised back-and-forth, wave-like motion.
 Breathing negative ions invigorates these cilia and they speed up their activity.

 On the other hand, Positive ions actually slow the cilia down, making them less effective.
 Most buildings and homes without an ionser installed tend to have higher levels of positive ions.
 A good quality ioniser will both neutralise the positive ions and enrich the air with negative ones.

-Easier breathing - When air is negatively ionised, the oxygen it carries is much more readily absorbed by body - which helps breathing and relaxation.
+Easier breathing – When air is negatively ionised, the oxygen it carries is much more readily absorbed by the body – which helps breathing and relaxation.

 Restful sleep – Many people find using an ioniser in the bedroom, as well as protecting them from the pollution, helps them sleep more comfortably.
 And it’s during sleep that our bodies repair themselves.

 No side-effects – Ionisers make no chemical or physical changes to the air, apart from altering its electrical balance.
 So you can use an ioniser along with any medication you are taking without fear of side effects or interactions.